fortrabbit/legal/terms.md

 ---
 title: Terms of service
+reviewed: 2023-11-04 14:47:30
 lead: Please take the time to review this and the other legal documents associated.
 The following provides basic conditions under which fortrabbit is offering its cloud hosting services to customers.
-reviewed: 2023-11-04 14:47:30
-deVersion: allgemeine-geschaeftsbedingungen
+links:
+  - title: Allgemeine Geschäftsbedingungen
+    excerpt: German version
+    route: /legal/allgemeine-geschaeftsbedingungen
+showGithub: true
 ---

 ## Preamble